-Students who would like to register for graduate-level CAS or GRS courses may pick up a registration form at the Law Registrar's Office.
-Schedule information is available via the Student Link.
-Students who would like to register for Preservation Studies, International Relations, or Philosophy courses must obtain signed approval from the appropriate department and may submit the signed registration form to the Law Registrar's Office.
+Students who would like to register for graduate-level CAS or GRS courses may pick up a registration form at the University Registrar's Office.
+Schedule information is available via the Students who would like to register for Preservation Studies, International Relations, or Philosophy courses must obtain approval from the appropriate department and may submit the approved registration form to the appropriate program or the Law Registrar's Office.

-BOSTON UNIVERSITY SCHOOL OF LAW CALENDAR FOR 2020/2021 ACADEMIC YEAR
+BOSTON UNIVERSITY SCHOOL OF LAW CALENDAR FOR 2022/2023 ACADEMIC YEAR